 3. Comparisons are silly (and destructive).

-A lot of women I’ve talked to have mentioned that social media makes them compare themselves to others.
-I know when I was pregnant with twins, this was true for me.
+Many women I’ve talked to have mentioned that social media makes them compare themselves to others.
+I know this was true for me when I was pregnant with twins.
 Can I just say that there are a lot of skinny pregnant moms out there?
 You know (and you may be one of them), the soon-to-be moms who are still wearing bikinis and vacationing in exotic places?

 Many Insta-moms are skinnier pregnant than I was before twins.
 Especially now in the age where everyone has an online business or brand or label that’s color-coordinated or fashionably mis-matchy.